CCSI-CSSI/MuseOpenIG/README.md

 Documentation, sample datasets and Binary Downloads for some platforms available at: http://openig.compro.net

 # Changes/Updates since last release
+- Fixed crash when using large paged databases with lots of lights Sent in from NickTrajce for all OIG users to take advantage of.
 - New "lpb" LightPointsBrightnessCommand, adjust lightpoint brightness by name via commandline.
   Sent in from NickTrajce for all OIG users to take advantage of.